Cotton leaf curl virus: Plant defense

+The cotton genome contains resistance genes, namely R1CLCuDhir and R2CLCuDhi, which provide resistance to pathogen transmission via cell death in cells neighboring infected cells.
+In addition the βC1protein indirectly interferes with plant hormone signaling which results in clustering of the virally infected cells.
 The plant resistance to against CLCuV was described by Ali (1997, 1999) that the CLCuV resistance was controlled by single dominate gene, and could be transferred to any cultivar by using back cross technique.